sapCPms/demoHtmlPushCard/README.md

 # demoHtmlPushCard
-demo App showing how to push a card from any HTML app
+demo App showing how to push a SAP Mobile Cards from any HTML app